simplynoble/stats220/README.md

 ### Meme Analysis:
 To recreate this meme design, I will need a background image overlaid with bold, white, all-caps sans-serif text positioned at the top center.
 The text has a strong black outline ensuring readability against the underlying image.

+### New Meme Explanation:
+I replaced the original image with a new image featuring a cat with a blurry, panicked expression.
+I changed the text from "DUDE, I JUST PEED ON THAT..." to "WHEN YOU ACCIDENTALLY OPEN THE FRONT CAMERA".
+However, I retained the core text design elements of the original meme: bold, white, all-caps text with a black outline positioned at the top center of the image.

+The new image has a highly chaotic and unflattering energy, so the text needed to be updated to match that specific vibe.
+The joke about accidentally opening a smartphone's front camera goes well with the cat's shocked, wide-angled, and distorted face.
+Though the same text style keeps it looking like a classic internet meme, and is readable.